Kimwangqing/Kimwangqing.github.io/_posts/2020-09-10-SQL-study-notes.md

 	* Including ID, REPLACE syntax acts as **INSERT** to insert a new record.
 * For example, `REPLACE INTO test.students (id, class_id, name, gender, score) VALUES (9, 1, '小默', 'M', 98);`, the record allocates at 9 which there is a vacancy of 9 in the original table.

-#### Update or Insert
+#### Update or Insert (can update more than one values)
 Use `INSERT INTO <table name> (string1, string2, ...)
 VALUES (value1, values2, ...)
 ON DUPLICATE KEY UPDATE value=1, value=2, value=3...; to solve repeatibility, and the updated strings would be defined in `UPDATE`.
 The syntax is same with the replace syntax .
 For example, `INSERT INTO test.students(id, class_id, name, gender, score) VALUES (4, 2, '小黄', 'M', 98) ON DUPLICATE KEY UPDATE name='小黄', gender='M', score=98;` to replace the original record 4.`
-* All columns except for ID will be included, or it reports an error that is "Field xxx doesn't have a default value".
+* String and Values should be corresponding, and all columns except for ID will be included, or it reports an error that is "Field xxx doesn't have a default value".
+* The modified values put in `on duplicate key update`.
-Update:
+* Update:
-Including id and other columns, the syntax acts as replace to replace ther original record.
+Including id and other columns, the syntax acts as replace to replace the original record.
 If no including one of other clumns, it reports an error: Field xxx doesn't have a default value.
-Insert:
+* Insert:
-No including id but including other columns, the syntax acts as insert to add the record at the last row.
+No including id but including other columns, the syntax acts as insert to add the record at the last row, and id number is incremented sequentially by default.
 If no including one of other clumns, it reports an error: Field xxx doesn't have a default value.
+* To update one of colunms:
+For example, `insert into students (id, class_id, name, gender, score) values(10, 2, 'kk', 'M', 60) on duplicate key update score=50;` only update one of columns.

 #### Insert or Ignore
 Use`INSERT IGNORE INTO <table name> (string1, string2, ...)
 VALUES (value1, value2, ...) to mean if the record exists to ignore it direactly.